Xia Jun (economist): Academic interests

 Xia's academic interests primarily lie in industrial organization of the information and communication technology (ICT) industry, in addition to a longtime interest in strategic marketing and governance mechanism.
 His most recent emphasis is on the institutional approach toward competition and regulation, universal service and rural information policy in China.

 Academic achievements include: 1) original inquiries into the intrinsic mechanisms of telecom SOEs' (State-Owned-Enterprises) market behaviors, competition development, and hence regulatory imperatives in a state-dominated telecommunications industry in transitional economies like China; 2) systemic research in and extensive insights on the institutional/policy aspect of the telecom industry in developing countries like China.

 Xia has published actively in leading international scholarly journals and spoken at various occasions, national and international.
-He is interviewed/covered in national media like CCTV, (China Central Television) China Daily, and People's Posts and Telecom News.
+He is interviewed/covered in national media like CNTV, (China Central Television) China Daily, and People's Posts and Telecom News.
 He edited a special issue on "China's 3G industry and beyond" for Telecommunications Policy, a leading international journal of ICT economy, governance and society.

 Xia advised China's government on the policy and regulation in universal telecommunications service as well as Chinese telcos on strategic marketing.
 He was instrumental in drafting the telecommunications universal service regulations for the Ministry of Information Industry (MII), the former industry regulator in China.